raijin-asr/Brand-Page/README.md

-    Day 4: Organized nav and body to component and added new images Day 5: Added media queries to app.css for responsiveness Day 6: Added Fontawesome to social accounts, and some changes
+    Day 4: Organized nav and body to component and added new images Day 5: Added media queries to app.css for responsiveness Day 6: Added Fontawesome to social accounts, and some changes Day 7: Using Dynamic Class Syntax, and CSS module in Nav component